ToyotaInfoTech/RAMN/docs/minictf.rst

 The goal is not to recover the password or bypass the check.
 The goal is to overtake execution in order to dump memory (over USB, CAN, etc.).
 Check :ref:`write_shellcode` for guidance on how to get started.
 You can compile the source code yourself to generate .elf and .map files.
 Although a JTAG debugger isn't absolutely necessary, it will make exploitation easier.
 You will need to use the Routine Control service after performing a Security Access (see :ref:`diag_tutorial`).
-If you are already familiar with ARM exploitation, you may add yourself extra constraints that are not enforced (such as not executing any code in RAM).
+If you are already familiar with ARM exploitation, you may impose extra constraints that are not enforced (such as not executing any code in RAM).

 **Routine Control 0x20A**